From an easy weeknight salad to burgers, that’s how we roll around here!

 Okay, enough chatting.
 Let’s get cooking, and more importantly, eating!

-- ½ packed cup blue cheese crumbles + (optional) extra for topping the burger
+- 1/2 cup blue cheese crumbles packed, + extra for topping the burger, optional

 - salt and pepper

-- 2 TB olive oil (butter, ghee, coconut oil, or avocado oil also work)
+- 2 TB extra virgin olive oil or butter, ghee, coconut oil, or avocado oil also work

 - 1 cup sliced yellow onion